bccomputerscience/COMPB11/homework/Homework4-A.md

 Write a program, (homework4.java) that prompts for an employee name, a 3 digit employee ID, their hourly rate, and the number of hours worked in a week.

-Computer their weekl pay.
-Be sure to compute any over time earned.
+Compute their weekly pay.
+Be sure to compute any overtime earned.
 Overtime should be computed as 150% of their hourly rate.
 Then print out a paystub displaying their weekly wages.

 Your output should be similar to the following.